 Chimney Stacks

 Repair Category 2

-Notes No significant defects noted, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Notes Weathering is apparent to the stack.
+Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
-It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.
+It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on condition, life expectancy and repair/replacement costs.

-Roofing including Roof Space

-Repair Category 2

-Notes Weathering is noted to the tiled roof covering.
+Roofing including Roof Space Repair Category 2 Notes Weathering is noted to the roof surface and staining apparent to the timbers within the roof space.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-There is no fire separation party wall within the roof space over the kitchen.
-This represents a fire hazard and security risk.
+The roof over the rear projection is of shallow pitch design and clad with a material which is known to have a limited lifespan.
+Careful maintenance will be required as this type of roof covering can fail without warning.
+Periodic renewal of the roofing material is likely to be necessary.
+A roofing contractor can advise further.